 We realise that the food and drink options on Tamborine Mountain are seemingly endless, so follow your nose and eat the best of it at the Tamborine Mountain Scenic Rim Eat Local Week events.
 It’s held annually throughout the Scenic Rim, so keep an eye out for dates.

 5. Soak up all the caffeine

 Park the car and wander down Long Road to explore the art, craft, gift and knick-knack stores along Gallery Walk.
-On the eastern side, there’s the eclectic Shon’s Lost For Words, the unique glass studio handmaking dichroic glass, and Granny Mac’s Fudge Store and Café, whose name speaks for itself.
-Across the road, there’s chocoholic haven Chocolates on Gallery Walk, the magical Dragon Moon and the nostalgia-inducing Bygone Days and Vintage Crafts.
+On the eastern side, there’s Granny Mac’s Fudge Store and Café, whose name speaks for itself.
+Across the road, there’s chocoholic haven Chocolates on Gallery Walk and the nostalgia-inducing Bygone Days and Vintage Crafts.
 Once you’re all shopped out, finish with a pint of local beer at Fortitude Brewing Co.

 7. Wander through the botanic gardens

 Sprawled over 11 hectares, what is today the Tamborine Mountain Botanic Gardens used to be a weed-covered swamp.
 Follow the short trail to discover the native and exotic species that grow here and finish the visit with a picnic beside the lake.